The battle for Paritai Drive: Landlord and tenant in court over unpaid rent stoush at $3m home

 The property sits on Paritai Drive in Orakei - one of the most exclusive streets in the city and home to a host of high-profile and high-wealth people.

-Owned by Margaret Alison Boyce, the 1030s-built character home is worth $3 million and boasts four bedrooms, a covered terrace and views of the harbour and city.
+Owned by Margaret Alison Boyce, the 1930s-built character home is worth $3 million and boasts four bedrooms, a covered terrace and views of the harbour and city.

 "This great property has 3 generous double bedrooms and a converted attic fourth bedroom or office with its own sea view," the listing in October read.